SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running_SWE.md

 ![Emulated Vorticity vor_em](assets/running_SWE/vor_em_BWF.png)

-The difference between the initial vorticity and the final vorticity is small, but it can be seen that the emulator already approximates the real SpeedyWeather.jl data reasonably well.
+The difference between the initial vorticity and the final vorticity is small, but it can be seen that the emulator already approximates the target SpeedyWeather.jl data reasonably well.

 ## Generating and Formatting Data

-Before training a neural network emulator, we need to generate and structure data.
+Before training a emulator, we need to generate and structure data.
 This process has three steps: defining the simulation parameters, running SpeedyWeather.jl to create raw data, and finally preparing formatted datasets for machine learning.

 ### Simulation Parameters